ubirch/ubirch.github.io/index.md

 ## About ubirch

-Founded in 2014, ubirch has offices in Cologne and Berlin, where it services global customers.
+Founded in 2014, ubirch has offices in Cologne, Berlin and Munich, where it services global customers.
 Named “Cool Vendor” by Gartner, ubirch is a market leader in IoT security leveraging Blockchain.